 "Well, what else can be done?"

 "Protest?
 Against putting up a church?
 My goodness, we would be thrown into decrepit hospitals.
 Igor Pavlovich, nobody protests nowadays.
 They don't have time.
 Won't you come in for some tea?"

 He went into the old man's home, and they sat and talked.
 It was discouraging for Igor Pavlovich.
 Oleg Ivanovich didn't seem much interested in helping.
-Igor Pavlovich tried to explain that a church just wasn't necessary in these times.
+Igor Pavlovich tried to explain a church just wasn't necessary in these times.
 The old man didn't argue.
-He agreed in principle but didn't believe there was anything that could be done about it.
+He agreed in principle but didn't believe there was anything to be done about it.
 When he left his neighbor's flat, Igor Pavlovich was angered.

 He didn't know what to do next.
 He went to the corner store.
 He knew everyone there, and when he mentioned the church, they shook their heads in disgust.
-"Did you know that they wouldn't extend our license to have this store here if we didn't donated eight hundred dollars for that church?
+"Did you know they wouldn't extend our license to have this store here if we didn't donated 800 dollars for that church?
 Can you imagine?
 It is shameful.
 We have had this store for three years.
 We had absolutely no say in the matter.
 Pay or close the store.
 I have heard other businesses had to pay even more.
 When you put it all together, that's a lot of money.
 And I wonder how much of it really goes to the church."

 Igor Pavlovich didn't like to hear people complaining about money; it disheartened him.